 Parkland suspect Nikolas Cruz showered with fan mail, donations: report

-The bloody Valentine's Day massacre at a Parkland, Fla., high school last month has led some observers to fall in love -- with the suspect.

-Lovestruck groupies from around the country are showering gunman Nikolas Cruz with fan mail, including sexually provocative photos and donations, according to a report.
+Lovestruck groupies from around the country are showering the Parkland, Fla., gunman Nikolas Cruz with fan mail, including sexually provocative photos and donations, according to a Wednesday report.

 One 18-year-old from Texas purportedly professed her love to Cruz in a March 15 letter adorned with smiley faces and hand-drawn hearts, South Florida's Sun-Sentinel reported.